Opportunity Cost of Saving Calculator

 Consider Inflation's Erosion

-The opportunity cost calculation doesn't explicitly factor in inflation.
-If inflation is 3% and your savings earn 2%, your real return is negative, further increasing the true cost of not investing.
+If inflation is 3% and your savings earn 2%, your real return is -1%.
+This further increases the true opportunity cost — your purchasing power actively shrinks while invested money grows.

 Re-evaluate Annually

 Market conditions and savings rates change.
-Re-run this calculation at least once a year, especially if interest rates or your investment expectations shift significantly, to keep your financial strategy aligned.
+Re-run this calculation at least once a year, especially if high-yield savings rates shift (some offered 4-5% in 2024-2026), to keep your strategy current.

 Unveiling the Hidden Cost of Capital: Saving vs. Investing